Carthage Historic Preservation, Inc.

 Trisha and Gary Coates

-The land on which the Sweet House sits was part of an 1854 United States land grant to William Chenault.
-In December 1867, William Phelps purchased from Nancy Chenault all of the property from 13th Street south to the north side of the Phelps House property.
-The property abstract shows that in 1868 Phelps sold a parcel of land on East 13th Street to Sweet, who then built a house.
-Sweet sold the property to Edmund Webb in 1870 for $1200, a sizeable profit above the $375 in loans obtained by Sweet.
+The land on which the Sweet House stands was originally part of an 1854 U.S. land grant to William Chenault.
+In December 1867, William Phelps purchased the property from Nancy Chenault, acquiring all land from 13th Street south to the Phelps House property.

-Over the years, Sweet worked in construction, as a grocer, owned a newsstand, and even tried his hand at owning a restaurant on the west side of the Square.
-According to family, he owned general stores in Kansas and Arkansas and had a mining interest in Oklahoma.
+Over the years, Sweet worked in construction, owned a grocery store, and operated a bookstore and newsstand.
+According to family history, he also owned general stores in Kansas and Arkansas and had mining interests in Oklahoma.

 A few facts about Benjamin G. Sweet: